cdbm/100-days-of-code/log.md

 ### Day 4: February 24, 2022

 - **Spring Boot** : started a small spring boot service to study how to retrieve XML files and display currency prices and exchange rates.

+### Day 5: February 27, 2022

+- **Spring Boot** : added new funcionalitites into spring boot service, studied how to exchange between currencies and added swagger ui.